-"The sanctuary has progressed well."
+"The sanctuary has progressed well.

-"When the turtle conservation project started here in the early 1990s, turtle landings were very rare.
+"When the turtle conservation project were very rare.
 Those that came had little chance to hatch their eggs.

 "Thanks to efforts by the department and very strong support from the private sector, the eco-system had been restored and there is tighter security on the beach to prevent the eggs from being stolen.